Why Is Home Insurance so Expensive in 2025?

 How much have home insurance premiums increased in the UK?

-According to insurance expert Louise Clark, the sharp increases homeowners have experienced in premiums reflect ongoing market uncertainty.
+According to ABI’s Policy Adviser, Louise Clark, the sharp increases homeowners have experienced in premiums reflect ongoing market uncertainty.

-Key reasons behind the UK home insurance premium rise in 2025
+Why UK home insurance premium are rising in 2025

 Inflation and rising building costs